 They change with the category

 Select Wristwatches and you see Brand, Model, Case Size, Reference Number.
-Switch to Women's Bags & Handbags and those filters are replaced with Brand, Style, Material, Size, Colour.
+Switch to Women's Bags & Handbags and those filters are replaced with Brand, Style, Material, Size, Color.
 Every category has its own set of relevant attributes, and AuctionMapper loads them automatically when you click a category in the tree.

 They show only available values